axem-solutions/example/docs/preparations.md

 ## DEM

-We use our open source command-line tool DEM, to manage the containerized Development Environments.
+DEM will be used to manage the containerized Development Environments.

 [:material-link: Installation](https://axemsolutions.io/dem_doc/installation/)